jainakhi/python-hello/README.md

 # python-hello
-This is a Github Repo
+This is a Github Reposioty